heig-vd-dai-course/heig-vd-dai-course-code-examples/13-java-tcp-programming/README.md

 ## Usage

-To run the examples, you can use the following command:
+To run the examples, you can use the following commands:

 ```bash
 # Compile the example